cal-itp/benefits/docs/configuration/transit-agency.md

 ## Configuration for production validation

 For production validation, both a customer group and discount product are needed.
 The customer group used here is a temporary one for testing only.
-Production validation is done against the Benefits test environment to avoid disruption of the production environment.
+Production validation is done against the Benefits **test environment** to avoid disruption of the production environment.

 ### Steps

 1. Transit agency staff creates the discount product in production Littlepay (if it does not already exist).
 1. Cal-ITP creates a customer group **for testing purposes** in production Littlepay.
 1. Cal-ITP associates the group with the product.
-1. Cal-ITP sets that group's ID as the `group_id` for a new `EligibilityType` in the Benefits database.
+1. Cal-ITP creates a new `EligibilityType` **for testing purposes** in the Benefits database and sets the `group_id` to the ID of the newly-created group.
 1. Cal-ITP creates a new `EligibilityVerifier` with configuration **for a testing environment** to ensure successful eligibility verification.
 (For example, use sandbox Login.gov instead of production Login.gov.)
+1. Cal-ITP creates a new `PaymentProcessor` **for testing purposes** with configuration for production Littlepay.
-1. Cal-ITP creates a new `TransitAgency` in the database with the proper associations to eligibility types, verifiers, and payment processor.
+1. Cal-ITP updates the existing `TransitAgency` (created [previously](#configuration-for-development-and-testing)) with associations to the eligibility types, verifiers, and payment processor that were just created for testing.

 At this point, Cal-ITP and transit agency staff can coordinate to do on-the-ground testing where a live card is tapped on a live payment validator.